 Grove only offers investment management to financial planning clients, so they are not a good fit alongside LearnVest.
 The robo-advisors listed provide low-cost, investment services without forcing clients to get financial plans.

 Grove might be useful for financial plans and planning, but they would not be my first choice.
 Betterment, Schwab Intelligent Advisory, and Vanguard PAS are fantastic alternatives.
-Personal Capital is an excellent choice for people with complex financial matters.
+Personal Capital is an excellent choice for HNW individuals and people with complex financial matters.
 While Wealthfront is my favorite robo-advisor, Path is too experimental and new age for me to recommend.
-Keep in mind that if you are or become a DIY investor, you can use a zero-fee platform like Robinhood to invest.
 Financial planning courses are available online at Coursera, a top-rated e-learning platform.